When the temperatures drop, pipes can freeze and break, resulting in significant Water Damage inside your home.

 • Better insulate areas around pipes and where cold air may be getting in.
 You can also install pipe insulation on pipes to prevent them from getting cold enough to freeze.

 We certainly hope that you don’t experience water damage as a result of frozen pipes this winter.
-If you do however, please don’t hesitate to Contact Our Offices, we’re happy to help!
+If you do however, please don’t hesitate to Contact your local Disaster Blaster offices, we’re happy to help!

 Interested in older news stories?
 Please see our Archive.